Measuring the colour of nuts

-Color difference of different nut typesThe color of nuts is an important indicator of their quality, freshness and processing.
-Since nuts are a natural product, their color varies depending on the variety, origin, degree of ripeness and storage conditions.
-Color changes can occur during production and processing for various reasons.
+Color difference of different nut typesThe colour of nuts is an important indicator of their quality, freshness and processing.
+Since nuts are a natural product, their colour varies depending on the variety, origin, degree of ripeness and storage conditions.
+Colour changes can occur during production and processing for various reasons.

-On the other hand, color changes also occur during processing:
+On the other hand, colour changes also occur during processing:

 1. Drying